Weighted Context-Free-Language Ordered Binary Decision Diagrams: Weighted CFLOBDDs (WCFLOBDDs)

-The following constraints pertain to the weights associated with edges in level-0 groupings: \begin{enumerate} \item The left-edge and right-edge weights $(lw, rw)$ must obey:
+The following invariants pertain to the weights on edges in level-0 groupings: \begin{enumerate}[resume] \item The left-edge and right-edge weights $(lw, rw)$ must obey:

-\item If a middle vertex $m$ of $g_i$ has a path with aggregated weight $\bar{0}$ from the entry vertex of $g_i$ to $m$, then there must exist an exit-vertex $e$ such that every level-0 grouping edge on every path from $m$ to $e$ has a weight $\bar{0}$. \item If $e$ is an exit vertex of the topmost-level grouping such that all paths of weight $\bar{0}$ lead to $e$, then $e$ must map to terminal value $\bar{0}$. \item If all paths of the WCFLOBDD lead to value $\bar{0}$, then the factor-edge must also have a weight of $\bar{0}$. \end{enumerate}
+\item If a middle vertex $m$ of $g_i$ has a path with aggregated weight $\bar{0}$ from the entry vertex of $g_i$ to $m$, then there must exist an exit-vertex $e$ such that every level-0 grouping edge on every path from $m$ to $e$ has weight $\bar{0}$. \item If $e$ is an exit vertex of the outermost grouping such that all paths of weight $\bar{0}$ lead to $e$, then $e$ must map to the terminal value $\bar{0}$. \item If all paths lead to the terminal value $\bar{0}$, then the factor-weight must be $\bar{0}$. \end{enumerate}